JWShaw/two-phase-commit/README.md

 # Two Phase Commit Simulator

-Note: I am working on a JavaFX Port, as I wish to improve the code quality of this project.
+03/23/2023: Just for fun, and as a measure of how I've developed as a programmer, I have started a [rewrite of this project](https://github.com/JWShaw/two-phase-commit-rewrite) using Kotlin coroutines!

 This is a Java multithreaded application I built for Dr. Aravind's class "CPSC 441: Distributed Systems" at University of Northern British Columbia.
 Its purpose is to provide an interactive, visual representation of the two-phase commit algorithm for transaction consensus.